 How does La Grande Alliance differ from the Plan Nord?

 La Grande Alliance is a Cree-Québec joint initiative to connect, develop and protect the territory of Eeyou Istchee.
-Thus, it adds from the previous plan with its larger objective and specifically targeted territory.
+Thus, it complements the previous plan with its broader objective and specifically targeted territory.

 How will La Grande Alliance achieve its Connect, Develop, Protect objectives?

 The three objectives will support each other.
-Balance comes through interdependence.
+Balance involves interdependence.

 1. Connection is not just infrastructure and communications.
 It’s also connecting protected areas together to create wildlife corridors, and connecting communities and projects to the electric grid, in turn lowering their emissions.

-2. Development is not just economic, it’s social as well, with the jobs created for local communities.
+2. Development is not just economic, it’s social as well, with jobs created for local communities.

-3. Protection is not a random exercise: it will be done in conjunction with communities to balance between preservation of cultural-, flora- and fauna-rich areas and for development of projects, including those for critical minerals enabling in key emissions-reducing technologies like electric transportation, solar panels or medications.
+3. Protection is not a random exercise: it will be done in conjunction with communities to strike a balance between preservation of cultural-, flora- and fauna-rich areas and development of projects, including those for critical minerals required for key emissions-reducing technologies like electric transportation or solar panels.

 Why is this called “La Grande Alliance”?